raghav312/country-newness-vs-corruption/README.md

 ---

 ## Repository Structure
-- `analysis.ipynb` — full exploratory analysis, modeling, and visualizations
+- `Corruption_Index.ipynb` — full exploratory analysis, modeling, and visualizations
 - `data/` — cleaned datasets used in the study
 - `README.md` — project summary and findings